-From now on, R is a reduced root system.
+Throughout this section, R is a reduced root system.

 The first observation is that conditions (R2), (R3) impose very strong restrictions on relative position of two roots.

 It turns out that each of the possibilities listed in this theorem is indeed realized.